 Although not absolutely necessary, it is useful to identification if the relevant group is connoted positively.
-The history of nationalism has many examples of social constructions, in which a group allocated superiority to itself above all other groups.43
+The history of nationalism has many examples of social constructions, in which a group allocated superiority to itself above all other groups.38

-The TeCE contains components, from which one might construe a European self-perception as an exceptional group.
-A first such instance can be found in the now deleted first recital of the dTeCE, which describes Europe as a (though not the) "continent that has brought forth civilisation."
-The fourth recital (fifth of the dTeCE) is especially striking in its description of Europe as "a special area of human hope."
+The DCT contains components, from which one might construe a European self-perception as an exceptional group.
+The first such instance can be found in the first recital, which describes Europe as a (though not the) "continent that has brought forth civilisation."
+The fifth recital is especially striking in its description of Europe as "a special area of human hope."
 The possible implication here is much clearer in the French version: "un espace privilégié de l'espérance humaine."
 Europe would apparently be the best chance for realization of the hopes of not merely Europeans, but of humankind as a whole.
-Accordingly, the verses to which Beethoven composed the music-which,
+Accordingly, the verses to which Beethoven composed the music-which, according to Art.
+IV-1, Para.
+2, shall be the Union's anthem-speak of the Daughter of Elysium, the Island of the Blessed.39